F12-Empyrion/f12-empyrion.github.io/polls.md

 Please click on the link(s) to leave your vote.

+Each poll will tell you a little bit about what it asks of you, and also tell you approximately when the poll will be closed and what happens next.

 ## Information about Google sign-in

 Note that in order to prevent people from voting multiple times on a single poll, and thus "game the system", we turn on the setting that you have to sign in with Google before you can respond.